 So with that goal, we embarked as a family (Jess age 12 and Ethan age 8) on a six-week journey through Chile and Argentina.
 The extended time together as we explored these extraordinary destinations created so many unforgettable experiences, but I have filtered them to highlight the ones which we all agreed were the ones that transformed us the most.

 Arriving in Southern Patagonia was like landing on a different planet.
 From the lower temperatures and wind to the dramatic landscapes that left us speechless.
 Each bend in the road had us stopping multiple times to satisfy our need to capture the beauty.
-The destination also provided many ways to experience the views from horse-riding to rock-climbing, from river and glacier navigations to scenic drives and then, last but not least, trekking.
+The destination also provided many ways to experience the views from horse-riding to rock-climbing, from the river and glacier navigations to scenic drives and then, last but not least, trekking.

 As an active family, we enjoy hiking, however, when presented with the trail options I am more likely to choose the medium to low effort options, whereas my husband has a different approach and always takes “the road less travelled”.
-So when he suggested the 20 km (13 mile), full-day climb to Base de las Torres, I initially thought he was crazy.
+So when he suggested the 20 km (13 miles), full-day climb to Base de las Torres, I initially thought he was crazy.
 After some careful consideration of the route, some encouragement by the hotel’s guides and a review of the weather forecast for the day, we set out on our adventure.

 When discussing our favourite vistas of Chile, the sight of the Towers at the end of our challenging hike was the clear winner.
-Not because it was more beautiful than all the many other views we stopped for while driving, but because of the memories shared, the barriers broken through and the fact that it was only available to those who “left the parking lot”.
+Not because it was more beautiful than all the many other views we stopped for while driving, but because of the memories shared, the barriers are broken through and the fact that it was only available to those who “left the parking lot”.

 2. Learning that it is possible to do much with determination

 While visiting the Atacama Desert, our guides at Tierra Atacama shared many facts about the Inca trails we passed on our many excursions around the area.
 The children were fascinated to learn of the network of roads that the Incas constructed through Peru, Bolivia, Chile and Argentina and the great distances the messengers had to run with memorised messages and basic sandals and clothing.
-Ethan mentioned that he would remember the Incas every time he found anything too hard, because if they could do that with so little, he should not moan about what he has to do when he has so much to help him.
+Ethan mentioned that he would remember the Incas every time he found anything too hard because if they could do that with so little, he should not moan about what he has to do when he has so much to help him.

 3. Learning that our way is not the only way